tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

 ### Big picture

 Control the source IP address seen by external services/appliances by routing the traffic from certain pods through egress gateways.
-Use native VPC Subnet IP addresses for the egress gateways so that the IPs are valid in the AWS fabric.
+Use native VPC subnet IP addresses for the egress gateways so that the IPs are valid in the AWS fabric.

 ### Value